iVoGia/VMTGalleryFramework/README.md

 # VMTGalleryFramework
-The framework help you get all images from device's photo and show on your custom view.
+The framework help you get all images from your device and show on your custom view.

 ## Usage
 1. Drag "VMTGalleryFramework.framework" to your project.